Browser clutter and the load it creates

 When the problem is this massive, the solution is neither simple nor quick.
 My only magic wand, the one that works for everyone, is this: Start somewhere, today.

-Effective ways to organise digital disruption
+Effective ways to organise digital clutter

 • Weed out one bad habit or add one good habit at a time